 Commentary on the image: On the day of Ji (i.e. Right after the first half of the lower trigram) line 2 starts Ge (reform or revolution); the act will be praised (or, the action will benefit both sides) (行有嘉).

 The reform or revolution submits to Heaven and caters to the people, deserving praise.

 Line 2 correlates with line 5 and represents the civilisation of the lower trigram Li, suggesting that the reform or revolution is authorised by the great lord and will be carried out in a civilised way.

 Enlightenment through six two: It is the day of action; take action after adequate preparation and communication, and do it in a manner beneficial to both sides.
-One can start action once the task has gone through preparation and communication.
-It is auspicious to take aggressive action, and it will be free from calamity or fault if all has been correctly and auspiciously done.
-Should this line changes to masculine, it would lose righteousness and correlation with line 5, and the hexagram would become Guai (43), (the masculine) getting rid of (the feminine) (with determination but peacefully), since a counter-strike from the feminine could be like a torrential downpour of water washing away everything in its path.
-Here attention must be paid to the returning fire from the opponent.
+Once the target is clear and the consensus is reached, it is auspicious to take aggressive action.
+One can be free from calamity if all has been correctly and auspiciously done.
+Should this line changes to masculine, it would lose righteousness and correlation with line 5, and the hexagram would become Guai (43), (the masculine) getting rid of (the feminine), wherein a counter-strike from the feminine could be like a torrential downpour of water washing away everything in its path.
+Here it is suggested that the action must be taken with determination but peacefully.

 The 3rd line

-Text: To undertake a venture is ominous, (and) to persist is stern and cruel.
-Ge (reform or revolution) requires being carried out in three steps, (and with) sincerity and trust.
+To undertake a venture is ominous, and to persist is stern and cruel.
+Ge (reform or revolution) is a task which requires being implemented in three steps (三就), and with sincerity and trust.